BORDER PATROL

 September 2018

-Featuring works by Magnus Gitt-Henderson, Oliver Ho, Terrance James Jr., Baxter Koziol, Dave Munson, and Brian Trelegan
+Featuring works by Magnus Gitt-Henderson, olivier, Terrance James Jr., Baxter Koziol, Dave Munson, and Brian Trelegan

 Video and Sound Works